vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

   zero or more sequence dialects
 ```

-`Session::registerFormat` registers the whole definition.
-The mutable format and dialect registries are not exposed separately.
+`Session::registerFormat` registers the whole definition atomically.
+One
+`FormatRegistry` keeps modules in registration order and indexes every provided
+dialect by ID.

 Recognition belongs at the start of `scan`, which returns an empty result when the source does not match.
 This ensures layout/signature discovery runs once. `canScan` remains nullable as a migration adapter for older modules and should not be added to new ones.